 Credit exposures arising on derivative contracts with certain counterparties are collateralised with cash deposits to mitigate credit exposure where the credit rating of these counterparties is downgraded below a certain level.
 Cash collateral received on certain derivatives is disclosed in note 12.
 All derivatives activity is contracted with OECD financial institutions.
-For valuing collateralised derivatives the LLP introduced the use of discount curves based on overnight indexed swap (OIS) rates in the year ended 4 April 2012, whilst for non-collateralised derivatives the LLP continues to use discount curves based on term Libor rates.
+For valuing collateralised derivatives the LLP uses discount curves based on overnight indexed swap (OIS) rates, whilst for non-collateralised derivatives the LLP continues to use discount curves based on term Libor rates.